fence-io/website/content/articles/networking/linux-network-namespace/index.md

 ## Connectivity Test

-PS: If you are running docker in your host, make sure to remove br_netfilter kernel module `rmmod br_netfilter` (for more details https://unix.stackexchange.com/questions/671644/cant-establish-communication-between-two-network-namespaces-using-bridge-networ)
+Note: If you are running docker in your host, make sure to remove br_netfilter kernel module `rmmod br_netfilter` (for more details https://unix.stackexchange.com/questions/671644/cant-establish-communication-between-two-network-namespaces-using-bridge-networ)

 Before the ping test, ensure to run tcpdump on the bridge interface to capture the ICMP traffic between both containers.